Drawing the Parrot: Step 1

 COMBINING THE IMAGE AND BACKGROUND: The final stage in our Pop Art Parrot picture is to transfer the brush drawing from Drawing a Parrot: Step 3 onto the abstract background.

 TECHNIQUE: Trace the brush drawing of the parrot and transfer its image onto the background using the 'trace and transfer' method explained earlier.
 Then by repeating Drawing the Parrot Steps 2 and 3, ink or paint over the transferred pencil drawing.
 Once it is thoroughly dry, clean up the final image by erasing any pencil marks you can still see.

 Combining the Parrot and its Background: Step 2

-THE FINAL IMAGE: Our final Painting of a Parrot in a Pop Art Style is an expressive technique that allows you to explore the drawing, shape and color of the subject with a view to recomposing its elements in a vibrant new arrangement.
+THE FINAL IMAGE: Our Painting of a Parrot in a Pop Art Style is a technique that allows you to explore the drawing, shape and color of the subject with a view to rearranging its elements in a vibrant new composition.